varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

   total bytes sent to the backend.

 %{X}i
-  The contents of request header X. If the header appears multiple times in a single transaction, the last occurrence is used in backend mode and the first one in client mode.
+  The contents of request header X before any VCL processing for client side, and before vcl_backend_response for backend side.
+If the header appears multiple times in a single transaction, the last occurrence is used in backend mode and the first one in client mode.

 %l
   Remote logname.
 Always '-'.